BurlApps/simplebin/README.md

 * **views:**          contains all EJS views for rendering dynamic pages

-DelveTo can be deployed using docker both locally and to aws.
+Pnd can be deployed using docker both locally and to aws.
 When deploying locally you can create both development *(port 1337)* & production *(port 80)* containers.
 On aws the environment is set to production.